 CodeHearted's persepctive is that it isn't enough to just know how to code, but it's better serving to an individual AND their community to be able to produce something of value with the code languages and programming skill that they learn.
-In fact, CodeHearted isn't limited to educating just youth, but also returning citizens — that is, those who've been released from prison and who'll likely face discrimination and difficulty with finding traditional employment.
+In fact, CodeHearted isn't limited to educating just youth, but also 'returning citizens' — that is, those who've been released from prison and who'll likely face discrimination and difficulty with finding traditional employment.

 With a population of people with technological education and understanding, you open the door to all sorts of innovation and probelm solving ability that can benefit your local society.
 An educated populace has financial benefit potential, economic benefit potential, and the ability to keep the area in which they live and work on the cutting edge of innovation.

+Innovation should be encouraged and enabled.
 The bottom line reason for the Youngstown Technology Initiative is to create an enviroment and culture where innovation can arise and thrive.
 An unhindered access to computer power, bandwidth, and digtial storage space should be available for all in the Youngstown area.
 It can't be argued that a scenario such as that is the breeding ground for all sorts of innovative ideas, tools, products, services, and entertainment creation.

-Our goal is set forth and/or engage in as much activity as possible that will help bring this scenario about.
+Our goal is to set forth and/or engage in as much activity as possible that will help bring this scenario about.

-The Youngstown Technology Initiative is a full supporter for entrepreneurship.
+The Youngstown Technology Initiative is a full supporter of entrepreneurship.
 Actually, perhaps aside from innovation, it's entrepreneurship that is at the root of this initative.
 With an innovative environment in motion, it will undoubtedly give rise to commercial ideas and business models.

-We will be engaged in business development and assistance of any endeavors that are utilizing technology — Digital Technology in particular — as their driving force.
+We will be engaged in business development and assistance of many endeavors that are utilizing technology — Digital Technology in particular — as their driving force.
 We will also be proactive in this regard by launching native business endeavors of our own and launching them in the Youngstown area.
 Our businesses that we launch will be web-based, portable, and wherever possible — symbiotic.

 One such business is Grubdom.
 This business is an online restaurant discovery platform which incorporates food ordering, table reservation, and delivery.
 Customers are able to browse menus of restaurants and place orders via the web for pick up or delivery.
-The orders are then delivered by specialists who have a notification app similar to UberEats, Grubhub, and/or DoorDash in a symbiotic relationship of streamlined income.
+The orders are then delivered by specialists who have a notification app similar to other food delivery service platforms, in a symbiotic relationship of streamlined income.

-This ecosystem provide restaurants with more customers (the data clearly shows that restaurants that offer online ordering see a substantial increase in sales — preventing forced closures of business in many cases.)
+This ecosystem provides restaurants with more customers (the data clearly shows that restaurants that offer online ordering see a substantial increase in sales — preventing forced closures of business in many cases.)
 Online ordering enables the restaurants to process more orders as opposed to simpy taking phone orders, which are limited to however many calls they're able to take at once.
 It provides an income source virtually out of thin air for delivery specialists since the demand for delivery is higher than ever with online ordering.

 Another Youngstown based tech startup is Soundzie.
 Our development team has produced an online platform that connects music professionals — from musicians and studio engineers, stage hands and executives, to private instructors to event planners, and more.
 The platform works by using geolocation, with user account speciaialty and demand for a particular situational assistance.
 For example, if a band on tour needs to replace a saxophonist that has cancelled, then they can check Soundzie to see if there are any available in the area which they're performing.